h5law/h5law.github.io/posts/absurd.md

 In the end, absurdity is unavoidable.
 It is woven into our thinking, our emotions, and our attempts to understand a world that does not owe us clarity.
-Rather than something to be eradicated, it may be something to be recognized—and even embraced.
+Rather than something to be eradicated, it may be something to be recognised—and even embraced.
 For in acknowledging the absurd, we confront the limits of reason and, paradoxically, come closer to understanding ourselves.

+---